HANICA-DEA/vodagone/README.md

 }
 ```

 It will expect a response containing the complete Abonnement that has been upgraded.
-Because the Abonnement has been upgraded, the `verdubbeling` should now read `verdubbeld`.
-Futhermore, the field `price` should now show a increase of 50%.
+Because the Abonnement has been upgraded, the field `verdubbeling` should now read `verdubbeld`.
+Furthermore, the field `price` should now show an increase of 50%.

 ```
 {